 Master of Business Administration (MBA)

-New In-Person MBA Program – Complete the MBA in General Management in just one year by taking classes in our new cohort program beginning in the 2019 Spring semester.
+New In-Person MBA Program – Complete the MBA in General Management in just one year by taking classes in our new cohort program beginning in the 2019 Summer semester.
 You do not need to be a business major, in fact this program is designed for non-business majors who are interested in adding business and managerial skills to any bachelor’s degree.
 Learn More!